nordlow/compiler-benchmark/README.md

 TCC's build speed is varstly superior because of its single-pass code-generation architecture.
-This is possible because parsing C code doesn’t have to deal with forward declarations and thereby limiting the parsing (and memory allocation) scope to a single function.
+This is possible because parsing C code doesn’t have to deal with forward declarations and thereby limiting the parsing (and memory allocation) and machine code generation scope to a single function.

 The Tiny C compiler (TCC) (`tcc`) is by a large margin, the fastest, secondly closely followed by the C compiler Cuik, and thirdly D's